-- A request can be made in person, by phone, or in writing (email, online, fax) - o A request, regardless of the method, requires a Florida driver license or Florida identification card number or last four digits of the voter's social security number, which can be verified by the supervisor's records. - A written request must be signed.
-If the request is online, a signature may be indicated by checking a box affirming the voter's request or accompanied by a digital or electronic signature or attaching a scanned image of an original signature with an email. - A signed written request is required if the ballot is to be mailed to an address other than one on record.
-(An exception exists for absent uniformed services member voters and overseas voters.) - Any request must include information required by Subsection 101.62(1)(b), F.S. - o If the requester is someone other than elector, the requester must provide name, address, driver license if available, relationship to elector and if in writing, requester's signature.
+- A request can be made in person, by phone, or in writing (email, fax, or online through the supervisor's website). - A request, regardless of the method, requires a Florida driver license or Florida identification card number or last four digits of the voter's social security number, which can be verified by the supervisor's records. - A written request must be signed.
+If the request is submitted online through the supervisor's website, a signature may be indicated by checking a box affirming the voter's request or accompanied by a digital or electronic signature or attaching a scanned image of an original signature with an email. - A signed written request is required if the ballot is to be mailed to an address other than the one on record.
+(An exception exists for absent uniformed services member voters and overseas voters.) - Any request must include information required by Subsection 101.62(1)(b), F.S. - If the requester is someone other than voter, the requester must provide name, address, driver license if available, relationship to the voter and if in writing, requester's signature.